 Click HERE to download instructions for using the system.

 How long may we keep the books?

-Negotiable, but typically six weeks.
-Many groups hand out books at one monthly meeting, then discuss and collect them at the following meeting.
 We ask that you return as many books as possible by the due date, even if you do not have all the copies back yet.
-For example, if you borrowed 12 books and only have 10 back at the due date, go ahead and send us the 10 copies because that may be enough for us to fulfill another library’s request.
+For example, if you borrowed 12 books and only have 10 back by the due date, go ahead and send us the 10 copies because that may be enough to fulfill another group’s request.